adamguttentag/codevisualizer/README.md

 2. Enter your code in the console box near the bottom of the window.
 3. Watch the animation play out in the middle of the window.

+### Mouseover Help

+If you're not sure what something is or does, move your cursor over it.
+Objects in the visualization will tell you what their properties are.
+Interface elements like dock buttons, progress bars and the message box will tell you what they do.
+Be inquisitive!

 ### Console History

 The console saves your history, just like the browser's JavaScript console or a terminal window.
 When the console has focus, pressing the up key on your keyboard fills the console with the last text you entered.
 You can scroll back and forth through your history with the up and down keys.